chrismphilp/100-exercises-to-learn-rust/book/src/05_ticket_v2/11_dependencies.md

 ## Dev dependencies

-You can also specify dependencies that are only needed for development—i.e. they only get pulled in when you're running `cargo test`.
+You can also specify dependencies that are only needed for development—_i.e. they only get pulled in when you're running `cargo test`.
 They go in the `[dev-dependencies]` section of your `Cargo.toml` file: